 Results of the Enhanced Tiering Methodology

-Based on the Department’s analysis of a representative sample of tiering results, some facilities have seen a change in their tier.
+Based on the Agency's analysis of a representative sample of tiering results, some facilities have seen a change in their tier.
 Some facilities that were previously not covered under CFATS found themselves covered, and some previously-covered facilities are no longer considered high-risk.
 Some of these tier changes are a result of the enhanced tiering methodology, while others are the result of changes facilities have made to their business, such as adding and removing COI, or modifying storage methods.

-DHS is committed to sharing information and providing assistance throughout the CFATS process to ensure facilities have the necessary information.
+CISA is committed to sharing information and providing assistance throughout the CFATS process to ensure facilities have the necessary information.

 Visit the CFATS Knowledge Center for an online repository of frequently asked questions, articles, and more information.